vitamickey/digital-garden-netlify/src/site/notes/Digital garden.md

 For me, the main pull towards maintaining a digital garden is that it's not as intensive as a blog.
 As outlined in Maggie's writing, a blog requires you to do all of this background research before eventually deciding to release a perfectly manicured opinion to the internet, exerting your intellectual authority onto all who pass through your site.
 A digital garden acknowledges that learning is ongoing, and that we will never know everything, or anything, in its entirety.

+I recently overhauled this website, and more can be read about this at [[Digital Garden overhaul with Obsidian Plugin\|Digital Garden overhaul with Obsidian Plugin]].

 ## Some inspiration

 Zettels theme